import-js/eslint-plugin-import/README.md

 Reports on assignment to an imported name (or a member of an imported namespace).
 Will also report shadowing (i.e. redeclaration as a variable, function, or parameter);

+### `no-errors`

+Reports on errors in the attempt to parse the imported module for exports.

+Primarily useful for debugging, in case imports are not being reported properly by the other rules.